-From Renee on December 20th, 2007 in Green Remodeling
+From Dean Dowd on December 20, 2007 in Green Remodeling

 Flooring affects the look and feel of the entire room, adding comfort, warmth, character, or charm.
 But even more than that, flooring can affect your health, contributing to indoor air pollution when synthetic materials give off harmful fumes caused by adhesives, coatings, backings, and binders.
 The following natural flooring options are available without negative impacts to the environment or to your well being.